Pierce v. Society of Sisters: Background

 The Act was amended by the 1922 initiative, which would have taken effect on September 1, 1926; this eliminated the exception for attendees of private schools.
 Private schools viewed this as an attack on their right to enroll students and do business in the state of Oregon.
 The act was promoted by groups such as the Knights of Pythias, the Federation of Patriotic Societies, and the Oregon Good Government League.
 Among the strongest backers of the Act were the Ku Klux Klan, the Orange Order and other anti-Catholic organizations seeking to capitalize on the wave of anti-Catholicism sweeping the nation.

-Two sorts of opposition to the law emerged.
+Two sorts of opposition to Oregon's law emerged.
 One was from nonsectarian private schools, such as the Hill Military Academy, which were primarily concerned with the loss of their revenue.
-This loss was felt almost immediately, as parents began withdrawing their children from private schools in the belief that these would soon cease to exist.
-The other was from religious private schools, such as those run by the Society of Sisters of the Holy Names of Jesus and Mary, which were concerned about the right of parents to send their children to parochial schools.
+This loss was felt almost immediately, as parents began withdrawing their children from private schools in the belief that they would soon cease to exist.
+The other, from religious private schools, such as those run by the Society of Sisters of the Holy Names of Jesus and Mary, was concerned about the right of parents to send their children to parochial schools.
 ACLU Associate Director Roger Nash Baldwin, a personal friend of Luke E. Hart, the then–Supreme Advocate and future Supreme Knight of the Knights of Columbus, offered to join forces with the Knights to challenge the law.
 The Knights of Columbus pledged an immediate $10,000 to fight the law and any additional funds necessary to defeat it.